housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 {% endhighlight %}

-Now let's add some good stuff to our service.
+Now let's add some of the good stuff to our service.

 {% highlight javascript %}
 // hackernews-api.service.ts